Madison Square Park Tower: Construction

 Demolition began on the buildings occupying the lot in April 2014 and was finished by July 2014.
 Construction finished in 2017.

 Architecture

 Madison Square Park Tower was designed by Kohn Pedersen Fox and Goldstein, Hill & West Architects.
 Martin Brudnizki Design Studio is responsible for designing the interiors.
 There are 83 condominiums in the building.

 The base is built from granite in order to resemble other buildings in the Flatiron District.
-Above the base there will be a cantilevered tower that becomes progressively wider as the tower becomes taller.
+Above the base stands a cantilevered tower that becomes progressively wider as the tower becomes taller.
 DeSimone Consulting Engineers is the structural engineering firm for the project.
 The structural system of the building comprises cast-in-place concrete slabs and columns with lateral load resisting shear wall cores.
 At the roof, there is a 1.2 e6lb tuned mass damper which uses viscous liquid and steel plates to dampen the movement of the building during windy conditions for the comfort of occupants.